LaraSQP/Snippeter/README.md

 ![toolbar](https://user-images.githubusercontent.com/12540983/69513785-57bc0780-0f8c-11ea-8eb6-46229e087459.png)

-If code has been selected in an editor when **Snippeter** is run, the window below pops up.
+If code has been selected in the editor when **Snippeter** is run, the window below pops up.
 There, it is possible to modify the code and add a description, shortcut, and title.
 The last two in red are required (as is the code).

-**Snippeter** uses the **Avalon editor** so it has some of its nice features available.
+**Snippeter** uses the **Avalon editor** so it has some of its nice features available, such as syntax-highliting.

 After adding a snippet, the status bar will notify you of the achievement for a few seconds.

 ![add new](https://user-images.githubusercontent.com/12540983/69513780-57237100-0f8c-11ea-99c1-243414ec629d.png)

-If **no** code has been selected in an editor when **Snippeter** is run, it pops up in manager mode (see below).
+If **no** code has been selected in the editor when **Snippeter** is run, it pops up in manager mode (see below).

 ![manager](https://user-images.githubusercontent.com/12540983/69513784-57237100-0f8c-11ea-942a-047eba301f67.png)